Hello, I am Miss Lou Lou the Principal and founder of the Glittery Tapping Wonderland!

 I also feel very strongly about the sexualization of dance and what effects it has on our gorgeous little girls and boys.
 Our children should be able to dance their age.
 Seven year olds should be able to dance like a seven year old, not like a twenty seven year old.
 There is plenty of time ahead for that.

 When living in Los Angeles I was teaching at various schools around the city.
 I was asked to teach a tap dancing class for a class of seven to ten year olds.
-I worked out my class, organized the music, and arrived at the studio to view them dancing in a Jazz class prior to mine.
+I worked out my class, organised the music, and arrived at the studio to view them dancing in a Jazz class prior to mine.
 As I watched through the viewing window, the blood drained out of my whole body and into the floor.
-These little girls were writhing on the floor, doing body rolls to a Madonna song… I had worked out a tap routine to the pink panther!
+These little girls were writhing on the floor, doing body rolls to a Madonna song… I had worked out a tap routine to the Pink Panther!
 I clip-clopped into the studio in my glittery tap shoes, a ponytail and flowers in my hair and gulped as I was introduced.
-As I was introduced to the class of faux twenty seven year olds in their Lycra midriff skintight dance wear, I saw them miraculously transform back into seven year olds.
+Tentatively I smiled at the class of faux twenty seven year olds in their Lycra midriff skintight dance wear, I saw them miraculously transform back into seven year olds.
 They all fussed over my glittery tap shoes and swarmed around me.
 We danced and laughed.
 It was lovely, needless to say I wasn’t invited back…

-Back here in Melbourne, what is important to Mr. Steve, all my gorgeous teachers, and myself is that we genuinely care about our students and we want them to do their best in an outfit that doesn’t have to show their tummies.
-To dance to fun, cute, interesting and quirky music, and have a ball whilst doing it and blossom into relaxed, happy and confident dancers, young or old.
+Back here in Melbourne, what is important to me and all my gorgeous teachers is that we genuinely care about our students and we want them to do their best in an outfit that doesn’t have to show their tummies.
+To dance to fun, cute, interesting and eclectic music, and have a ball whilst doing it and blossom into relaxed, happy and confident dancers, young or old.